 - i) Provisions to provide continuous access to established truck routes and Hazardous Material (HazMat) routes, and to provide suitable detour routes, including obtaining any approvals required by the appropriate Governmental Entities for these uses. - j) Procedures to modify plans as needed to adapt to current Project circumstances including a contingency plan to alleviate unreasonable construction-related back-ups that can be implemented immediately upon notification from TxDOT. - k) Procedures to communicate TMP information to Developer's public information personnel and notify the public of maintenance of traffic issues in conjunction with the requirements of Section 3. - 1) Descriptions of contact methods, personnel available, and response times for any deficiencies or Emergency conditions requiring attention during off-peak hours. - m) Procedures for night work (30 minutes after sunset to 30 minutes before sunrise) to include a work zone light system design in accordance with NCHRP Report 498 Illumination Guidelines for Nighttime Highway Work. - n) Developer shall notify the traveling public by placing changeable message signs a minimum of seven (7) Days in advance of actual roadway closure or major traffic modifications.
-Where available and when possible, the Developer shall coordinate and utilize Dynamic Message Signs on the regional ITS system. - o) Developer shall utilize uniformed police officers to effect main lane closures. - p) Contingency plans to address construction-related traffic back-ups and a Traffic Incident Response Plan.
+Where available and when possible, the Developer shall coordinate and utilize Dynamic Message Signs on the regional ITS system. - o) Developer shall utilize uniformed police officers to effect main lane closures. - p) Contingency plans to address construction-related traffic back-ups and a Traffic Incident Response Plan. - q) Procedure for compliance with reporting height and width restrictions per Section 18.4.5.

 The Developer shall participate in coordination meetings scheduled by others.
-These meetings shall include Traffic Management Committee (TMC) meetings convened by Texas Transportation Institute (TTI) and consisting of local representatives and stakeholders impacted by the Project.
+These meetings shall include Traffic Management Committee meetings convened by Texas Transportation Institute (TTI) and consisting of local representatives and stakeholders impacted by the Project.